Tottenham’s predicted Premier League finish, trophy probability ratings, odds, best players & stats

 Tottenham transfers out

 It was also a busy summer of outgoings for Tottenham as they tidied up their squad.
 Oliver Skipp, Emerson Royal, Giovani Lo Celso, Eric Dier and Ivan Perisic were all allowed to leave on permanent deals, among others.
+There were a few more loan departures in January, including Will Lankshear who had made first-team appearances this season.

 Who are Tottenham’s most important players?